svewap/ext-oelib/Documentation/Configuration/Index.rst

       salutation = informal

-Setting an API key for the  Google geocoding
+Setting an API key for Google geocoding and Google Maps
 --------------------------------------------

 You can set the API code using TypoScript: